awsdocs/aws-lambda-developer-guide/doc_source/runtimes-context.md

   The `Init` phase is split into three sub\-phases: `Extension init`, `Runtime init`, and `Function init`\.
 These sub\-phases ensure that all extensions and the runtime complete their setup tasks before the function code runs\.
 + `Invoke`: In this phase, Lambda invokes the function handler\.
 After the function runs to completion, Lambda prepares to handle another function invocation\.
 + `Shutdown`: This phase is triggered if the Lambda function does not receive any invocations for a period of time\.
-In the `Shutdown` phase, Lambda terminates the runtime, alerts the extensions to let them stop cleanly, and then removes the environment\.
+In the `Shutdown` phase, Lambda shuts down the runtime, alerts the extensions to let them stop cleanly, and then removes the environment\.
 Lambda sends a `Shutdown` event to each extension, which tells the extension that the environment is about to be shut down\.

 ![\[The Init phase is followed by one or more function invocations.
 When there are no invocation requests, Lambda initiates the SHutdown phase.\]](http://docs.aws.amazon.com/lambda/latest/dg/images/Overview-Successful-Invokes.png)